 Ambassador Garza has been honored by his alma mater, The University of Texas at Austin, McComb's School of Business.
 You can view the video that accompanied that recognition here.

 Antonio Garza serves as Counsel in the Mexico City office of White & Case LLP, one of the world’s leading global law firms with 42 offices in 28 countries, and is Chairman of Vianovo Ventures, a management consultancy with a focus on U.S./Mexico cross-border business development.
-Prior to joining White & Case, Garza served as the U.S. Ambassador to Mexico for the period beginning 2002 - 2009.
+Prior to joining White & Case, Garza served as the U.S. Ambassador to Mexico from 2002 through 2009.

 Drawing on decades of high profile, political, legal, and business experience, Garza serves as a strategic counselor to CEOs, investors, and entrepreneurs.
 He is acknowledged as one of the top experts on U.S.-Mexico relations and on the business and political environments of both nations, and currently advises companies and investors active in Mexico.

 Ambassador Garza currently serves as a director to Kansas City Southern (formerly traded on the NYSE as KSU) and Chairman of its subsidiary Kansas City Southern de Mexico (KCSM), a rail-based transportation company, MoneyGram (NYSE: MGI), a global money transfer company, The Greenbrier Companies (NYSE:GBX), a supplier of equipment and services to global transportation markets, and Americas Technology Acquisition Corp.
 (NYSE:ATA), A Fifth Partners-sponsored acquisition company focused on technology, media and telecommunications.

 Garza is currently a member of the Board of Trustees of Southern Methodist University, serves as a Director to George W. Bush Foundation and Chairman of the Bush Presidential Center’s Economic Advisory Council.
-The Ambassador is currently a member or the University of Texas Development Board and formerly served as chairman and President of the Texas Exes, the alumni association of The University of Texas at Austin.
+Mr. Garza is a member or the University of Texas Development Board and formerly served as chairman and President of the Texas Exes, the alumni association of The University of Texas at Austin.